-A checker must indicate the annotations that it supports (make up its type hierarchy), including whether it supports the polymorphic qualifier @PolyAll.
+A checker must indicate the annotations that it supports (that make up its type hierarchy), including whether it supports the polymorphic qualifier @PolyAll.

-By default, a checker supports PolyAll, and all annotations located in a subdirectory called qual that's located in the same directory as the checker.
-Note that only annotations defined with the @Target (ElementType.TYPE_USE) meta-annotation (and optionally with the additional value of ElementType.TYPE_PARAMETER, but no other ElementType values) are automatically considered as supported annotations.
+By default, a checker supports PolyAll, and all type annotations located in a subdirectory called qual that's located in the same directory as the checker.
+A type annotation is meta-annotated with either @Target (ElementType.TYPE\USE) or @Target (ElementType.TYPE\USE, ElementType.TYPE\PARAMETER).